schumact/go-pinject/README.md

 Changed some of the simpler process injection methods in Ne0nD0g's go-shellcode repo to using direct syscalls.

+In all the examples, the shellcode spawns calc.exe.

 # Resources

 Bananaphone - https://github.com/C-Sto/BananaPhone/